Lake Maninjau: Formation

 The Maninjau caldera was formed by a volcanic eruption estimated to have occurred around 52,000 years ago.
 Deposits from the eruption have been found in a radial distribution around Maninjau extending up to 50 km to the east, 75 km to the southeast, and west to the present coastline.
 The deposits are estimated to be distributed over 8,500 km2 and have a volume of 220–250 km3.
 The caldera has a length of 20 km and a width of 8 km.

 The lake

 Lake Maninjau has an area of 99.5 km², being approximately 16 km long and 7 km wide.
 The average depth is 105 m, with a maximum depth of 165 m.
 The natural outlet for excess water is the Antokan river, located on the west side of the lake.
 It is the only lake in Sumatra which has a natural outlet to the west coast.
 Since 1983, this water has been used to generate hydroelectric power for West Sumatra, generated around 68 MW at maximum load.

 Most of the people who live around Lake Maninjau are ethnically Minangkabau.
 Villages on the shores of the lake include Maninjau and Bayur.

-Maninjau is a notable tourist destination in the region due to its scenic beauty and mild climate.
+Maninjau is a notable tourist destination in the region due to its scenery and mild climate.
 It is also a site for paragliding.